Dr Tawny Paul

 - HISM035 - Wealth and Work in Early Modern Britain

 - HISM037 - Contested Pasts: History in the Public Sphere

 I studied history as an undergraduate student at Vassar College in the United States.
 From 2005-6 I held a St Andrews Society of the State of New York Fellowship at the University of Edinburgh, where I completed my MSc in History.
 I was awarded my PhD in Economic and Social History at the University of Edinburgh in 2011.
-Before joining the department at Exeter, I held a Postdoctoral Research Fellowship in Public History with the Scottish Centre for Diaspora Studies (2012), a Lectureship in Economic History at the University of Edinburgh (2013) and Lectureship in Early Modern History at the Northumbria University Newcastle (2014-16).
+Before joining the department at Exeter, I held a position in Public History with the Scottish Centre for Diaspora Studies (2012), a Lectureship in Economic History at the University of Edinburgh (2013) and Lectureship in Early Modern History at Northumbria University Newcastle (2014-16).